A Likert Scale is widely used to compare and measure the opinions and attitudes of a particular population of people.

 This will help you create a set of statements or questions that are relevant and meaningful to your survey.

-Next, create a Likert scale that reflects the range of responses you want to measure.
+Next, create a Satisfaction scale that reflects the range of responses you want to measure.

-A typical Likert Satisfaction Scale ranges from “strongly agree” to “strongly disagree.”
+A typical range from “strongly agree” to “strongly disagree.”

 You’re free to use other scales that reflect different ranges of responses (e.g., “very satisfied” to “very dissatisfied”).
-In our examples onwards, we’ll focus mostly on a 5-point Likert Scale.
+In our examples, we’ll focus mostly on a 5-point Likert Satisfaction Scale.

 Keep your survey concise and focused.